Albuhrrito/Final-Project/README.md

 Hello!

-This is Albert Youssef's Final Project for CIS 192
+This is Albert Youssef's Portfolio under Computer Science.

 I hope you like it!